 Muay Thai training in Thailand: a list of things that you should know

 2 reasons why training in Thailand may be difficult at the beginning:

 So don't get discouraged by that - you will only feel weak at the beginning.

-On the bright side, once you arrive back to Europe or the US you will feel like a superman for a week or even longer.
-That's how long it takes to fully readjust to different climat conditions.
+On the bright side, once you arrive back to the US/Europe, you will feel like a superman before you fully readjust to a different climate conditions.

-Once you adjust to the new weather conditions you will soon start making a great progress.
+Once you adjust to the new weather conditions you will soon start making great progress.
 What is fascinating is that local instructors are teaching Muay Thai in a different way than European trainers do.

-They pay attention to different technical aspects of your training.
+They pay attention to the different technical aspects of your training.
 Some flaws that might have been overlooked in Europe will be picked quickly by a local Khru.